German 2022- 2023

 We follow the Primary Languages Network German scheme of work.
 The focus of study is on practical communication while developing the children’s knowledge of phonology, grammatical structures and vocabulary, while the skills develop as children move through the year groups.

-Formative assessment occurs in each lesson and informs planning and teaching of subsequent lessons, in addition we use the Sue Cave assessment grids to track progress.
+Formative assessment occurs in each lesson and informs planning and teaching of subsequent lessons and we use the Primary Languages Network assessment grids to track progress.
 Children’s work is also recorded in MFL books which follow them up the school.

 Our German curriculum will ensure all pupils develop key language learning skills, as set out by the National Curriculum, as well as a love of languages and learning about other cultures.
 These are as follows: